 Job 38:25 Who hath divided a watercourse for the overflowing of waters, or a way for the lightning of thunder; 26 To cause it to rain on the earth, where no man is; on the wilderness, wherein there is no man; 27 To satisfy the desolate and waste ground; and to cause the bud of the tender herb to spring forth?
 28 Hath the rain a father? or who hath begotten the drops of dew?
 29 Out of whose womb came the ice? and the hoary frost of heaven, who hath gendered it?
 30 The waters are hid as with a stone, and the face of the deep is frozen.

-Pr 19:12 The king’s wrath is as the roaring of a lion; but his favour is as dew upon the grass.
+Proverbs 19:12 The king’s wrath is as the roaring of a lion; but his favor is as dew upon the grass.

-Heb 6:4 For it is impossible for those who have once been enlightened and have tasted of the heavenly gift and have become partakers of the Holy Spirit 5 And have tasted the good word of God and the powers of the age to come,
+For it is impossible for those who have once been enlightened and have tasted of the heavenly gift and have become partakers of the Holy Spirit 5 And have tasted the good word of God and the powers of the age to come

 18 For there is, on the one hand, the setting aside of the preceding commandment because of its weakness and unprofitableness 19 (For the law perfected nothing), and, on the other hand, the bringing in thereupon of a better hope,